 If I get my record expunged, can I tell an employer I was never convicted of a crime?

 If you are applying for work or currently work with a private employer, they are prohibited from asking if you were convicted of a misdemeanor that was expunged.

-If you are applying for a professional license or work for or are licensed by a public agency: If you are directly asked if you ever been convicted of a misdemeanor or a felony, you must say yes.
-Of course, if you successfully complete the expungement process, you can say that the conviction was set aside and dismissed.
+If you are applying for a professional license or work for or are licensed by a public agency, you must say yes if you are directly asked whether you have ever been convicted of a misdemeanor or a felony.
+Of course, if you successfully complete the expungement process, you can say that the conviction was later set aside and dismissed.

 What are the other limitations on an expungement?

-- You were convicted of a misdemeanor which prohibits you from owning a firearm for 10 years from date of conviction.
-Even with an expungement, you are still prhibitted from owning a a firearm 10 years from the date of conviction.
-Please see our section on unlawful possession of a firearm for more on this.
+- Firearm ownership – If your case is reduced from a felony to a “misdemeanor for all purposes”and then dismissed, your right to own a firearm is restored.
+However, your right to own a firearm is not restored if you were convicted of a misdemeanor which prohibits you from owning a firearm for 10 years from date of conviction.
+Even with an expungement, you are still prohibited from owning a firearm for 10 years from the date of conviction.
+Please refer to the Weapons Charges page for more information on unlawful possession of a firearm.